jnozzi/cocoadev.com/markdown/NSAttributedStringEncoding.md

 Hi all,

-Is it possible to strange General/NSAttributedString encoding?
+Is it possible to strange NSAttributedString encoding?
 UTF-8 is default one?

 Thanks,